jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-03-kafka-connectors-for-aws/index.md

 ## Summary

 Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other systems.
-It can be used to build real-time data pipeline on AWS effectively.
+It can be used to build real-time data pipelines on AWS effectively.
 Among available connectors, those that are provided by Amazon and Apache Camel have good potential.